COVID-19 Face Coverings Policy

 Download signed policy (PDF)

-At all locations owned or operated by the University of Alaska Fairbanks, face coverings must be worn by all individuals except those fully vaccinated, medically exempted or under the age of two:
+Effective August 2, 2021, face coverings must be worn by all individuals regardless of vaccination status at all locations owned or operated by the University of Alaska Fairbanks, except for those who are medically exempted or under the age of 2.
+Face coverings must be worn:

 - Indoors in all cases, except as specifically exempted in section 7 of this policy, AND

-- Outdoors whenever a six-foot distance between individuals cannot be continuously met
+- Outdoors whenever a 6-foot distance between individuals cannot be continuously met.

 Face coverings consist of face masks or face shields.
-However, face shields may only fulfill the face covering requirement in the following situations:
+However, face shields may fulfill the face covering requirement in the following situations only :

 - As approved on a case by case basis (see exemptions section 7.0).